oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 * `absoluteValue(0)` and `absoluteValue(1)`: These test cases are not comprehensive because they do not test negative numbers, and it's important for an absolute value function to correctly handle negative inputs.
 However, the code coverage is 100% because both blocks of the `if` statement are executed.
 * `absoluteValue(-1)`, `absoluteValue(0)`, and `absoluteValue(1)`: These test cases are comprehensive, and code coverage is 100%.
 Note that even though line 1 doesn't execute, coverage is 100% because line 1 is not executable.

-This example illustrates something very important about code coverage: **Code coverage less than 100% implies that the tests are not comprehensive, but code coverage of 100% does not imply that tests are comprehensive.** Therefore, while code coverage is a useful tool, you should primarily think about whether your tests cover all the possible behaviors of the code being tested--you should have a behavior-first perspective.
+This example illustrates something very important about code coverage: **Code coverage less than 100% implies that the tests are not comprehensive, but code coverage of 100% does not imply that tests are comprehensive.** Therefore, while code coverage is a useful tool, you should primarily think about whether your tests cover all the possible behaviors of the code being tested.
+In other words, you should have a behavior-first perspective.
 Don't just think about which lines are covered.

 When we achieve our goal, then for every frontend code file, executing only its associated test file should result in 100% coverage of the code file.
 Note that to execute only a single test file, you can change `describe`s in that file to `fdescribe`s.